hl7dk/kl-gateway-prevention/input/pagecontent/StructureDefinition-klgateway-119-encounter-intro.md

 Encounters can also be related to the CarePlan on which they are a delivery.
 Use Encounter.extension[basedOnCarePlan].

 The time of the encounter is documented in Encounter.period.start, and it is mandatory.
 The endtime is not mandatory.
+All dates may be repported with or without time of day.

 Encounter.subject relates to the citizen that the encounter is about.